MiguelCastillo/azureContainer/README.md

 Method to upload files to an Azure container

 #### arguments
-- `files` - Required array with files to be uploaded.
+- `files` - Required array of file(s) to be uploaded.
 In order to build a proper list of files, use `getLocalFiles`.
-See `getLocalFiles` for more details.
+See <a href='https://github.com/MiguelCastillo/azureContainer#filemetaforlocalfilesfiles--directories--arrayfiles--static'>`getLocalFiles`</a> for more details.

 #### returns
 promise

 ### downloadFile(files) : promise
 Method to donwload files from an Azure container.
-In order to build a proper list of files, use `getRemoteFiles`.
-See `getRemoteFiles` for more details.

 #### arguments
-- `files` - Required array for the file(s) to be downloaded.
+- `files` - Required array of file(s) to be downloaded.
+In order to build a proper list of files, use `getRemoteFiles`.
+See <a href='https://github.com/MiguelCastillo/azureContainer#filemetaforremotefilesfiles--arrayfiles--static'>`getRemoteFiles`</a> for more details.

 #### returns
 promise

 ### deleteFile(files) : promise
 Method to delete files from an Azure container.
-In order to build a proper list of files, use `getRemoteFiles`.
-See `getRemoteFiles` for more details.

 #### arguments
 - `files` - Required array for the file(s) to be deleted.
+In order to build a proper list of files, use `getRemoteFiles`.
+See <a href='https://github.com/MiguelCastillo/azureContainer#filemetaforremotefilesfiles--arrayfiles--static'>`getRemoteFiles`</a> for more details.

 #### returns
 promise

 ### list() : promise
-Method to list the content of a container.
+Method to list the files in an Azure container.

 #### arguments
 none